Category

 • This block can only be configured within the Conversation Created trigger.

-Note: Ensure that AI is enabled in both Channels and AI settings.
+Ensure that AI is enabled in both Channels and AI settings.
 If disabled in either, this block will simply end the current workflow without passing it to the AI.
-To enable AI, refer to this guide.
+To enable AI, learn more on How to Create and Configure BoldDesk AI Agent.

 This action terminates the current workflow while keeping the conversation open for further handling.